biiishop/biiishop/README.md

 You're probably smarter than me tbh.

-I try to do full-stack and usually fail miserably.
+I try to do full-stack and usually fail miserably (at front-end more than back-end).